Barry (Professor of Economi Eichengreen: Hall of Mirrors [2016] paperback

 If you are not satisfied with your order in any way, get in touch.
 We have an excellent customer service record and we will do our best to ensure you are pleased with your purchase.

-To start a return, you can contact us at shop@chaptersbookstore.com.
-If your return is accepted, we’ll send you a return shipping label, as well as instructions on how and where to send your package.
+To start a return, contact us at shop@chaptersbookstore.com.
+If your return is accepted, we'll send you a return shipping label and instructions on how and where to send your package.
 Items sent back to us without first requesting a return will not be accepted.
+If a return is due to an error on our part, we'll cover the postage cost.

-Exceptions / non-returnable items
+Exceptions and non-returnable items

-Certain types of items cannot be returned, like custom products or special orders.
-Unfortunately, we cannot accept returns on sale items or gift cards.
+Certain items cannot be returned, including custom products, special orders, sale items and gift cards.

 Refunds

-We will notify you once we’ve received and inspected your return, and let you know if the refund was approved or not.
-If approved, you’ll be automatically refunded on your original payment method.
-Please remember it can take some time for your bank or credit card company to process and post the refund too.
+Once we've received and inspected your return, we'll let you know if the refund has been approved.
+If approved, you'll be refunded automatically to your original payment method.
+Please allow some time for your bank or card provider to process and post the refund.

 Free Delivery in the Republic Of Ireland on all orders over €30.
 Standard Delivery Charge in Republic of Ireland of €5 for all orders below €30.